DSkrzypiec/blogImpl/content/post/leaving-PwC/index.md

 ## Consulting phenomena

 I wanted to pause for a moment and write about very interesting phenomena.
 Why people in PwC work that much?
+Even though no one is forced to do anything.

 That's very interesting question with no simple answer.
 I think it's very interesting phenomena.
 Most of people who I worked with in PwC are very smart